« Return to Main Frequently Asked Questions Page

 Alternatively, participants can use the Harvard Program on Negotiation Master Class – Booking Link to book online.

 Participants will receive both a printed and digital certificate of completion.
 Please note that conditions of receiving the certificate of completion include attendance at and participation in all sessions throughout the program, as well as completion of the program evaluation.

 PON staff will begin processing certificates one week after the conclusion of the program.
 Therefore, please allow two to four weeks for digital and four to six weeks for printed certificates.
 Please note that we will use the address information provided during registration to send the course certificate.
 It is the registrant’s responsibility to provide a complete and accurate address to facilitate shipment from the United States.
 Failure to do so may result in a delay or inability to deliver the physical certificate.

 Is there a dress code for the program?

-Business casual dress is the expected attire for all program functions, classes, and receptions.
+Business casual dress is the expected attire for all program functions.

 Is the class accredited?

 This is a professional skills program; it is not accredited, and no course credit or continuing education credits are offered.